 We are advocates for women’s rights and believe that the first step in supporting women through a divorce is empowering them with knowledge of their rights.
 We will keep you informed at every stage so that you have full agency throughout your divorce.
 We will support you in every negotiation, decision, and court action.

-Although a high-conflict case is likely to involve the divorce court, our attorneys are trained mediators and will prioritize negotiation where possible.
+Although a high-conflict case is likely to involve the divorce court, our attorneys will work to prioritize negotiation where possible.
 Where this is not possible, we will be prepared to fight for your rights in front of a Judge.

 It is important that a difficult spouse is not allowed to control the situation.
 The outcome of your divorce decree is legally binding and will have a huge impact on your future.
 Decisions regarding child custody, spousal support, and property division must be taken seriously, and with us, by your side, you will know that you did everything necessary to protect yourself and your children.